The Complete Guide to Esports in College: Everything You Need to Know [2024]

 What to Include in Your Application

-After you’ve chosen a suitable program, it’s time to show the college’s admissions team your gaming expertise.
+After selecting a suitable program, demonstrate your gaming expertise to the college’s admissions team.
 Follow this roadmap:

-• Enumerate which games you are best at and how many hours you have spent in each one.
+2. Enumerate which games you excel at and your experience level in each one.

-• If you’ve already gotten acquainted with the college’s esports coaches or team members, tell them about your plans and ask them to vouch for you, if possible.
+3. If you’re already acquainted with the college’s coaches or team members, tell them about your plans and ask them to vouch for you, if possible.

-• We highly recommend you add a highlight reel to your portfolio.
-A highlight reel is a selection of video clips that illustrate your gaming skills (similar to “Play of the Game” in Overwatch or Dota.)
+4. We highly recommend you add a highlight reel to your portfolio.
+A highlight reel is a selection of video clips that illustrate your gaming prowess (similar to “Play of the Game” in Overwatch or Dota).

-• To enter any college, you’ll need to write an admission essay, and esports is no exception.
-Just make sure not to dedicate the entirety of the text to your gaming achievements.
+5. To enter any college, you’ll need to write an admission essay, and esports is no exception.
+Just make sure to avoid fixating on your gaming accomplishments.
 You have plenty of other strengths—showcase them!
 You want to show that you are good at other things alongside gaming.
-Don’t forget you’re applying to college, so you’re supposed to be a good student and not just a gamer.
+Don’t forget you’re applying to college, so you’re supposed to be a well-rounded student and not just a gamer.

 The picture explains the definition of Play of the Game.